-If you’re in need of creative services assistance, please reach out to your Point of Contact.
+If you’re in need of creative services assistance, please contact us.

-If you are interested in having us design and produce a brochure, poster, postcard, search piece, or other communications vehicle, the first step is contacting your Communications and Marketing (C&M) Point of Contact.
+If you are interested in having us design and produce a brochure, poster, postcard, search piece, or other communications vehicle, the first step is placing a request.

-- The project manager develops a project brief that is signed by C&M and the client-collaborator.
+- The project manager develops a project brief that is signed by SCEA and the client-collaborator.

 - Written content, photos, and illustrations are incorporated into the design concept.
-C&M follows all guidelines included in NYIT's Editorial Style Guide, Photography Best Practices, and Design Style Guide.
+SCEA follows all guidelines included in NYIT’s Editorial Style Guide, Photography Best Practices, and Design Style Guide.

-- C&M presents the draft project to client-collaborator in person or via email for review and changes.
+- SCEA presents the draft project to client-collaborator in person or via email for review and changes.
 If the scope or approach changes significantly, the project timeline will be adjusted.

 - Once all edits and design changes are addressed, the client-collaborator signs off on the project.

-- Final execution of the project is delivered to the client by C&M in the pre-determined timeframe.
+- Final execution of the project is delivered to the client by SCEA in the pre-determined timeframe.

 - Follow-up meetings are held as needed to measure and discuss project success.